xpack-dev-tools/arm-none-eabi-gcc-xpack/tests/eclipse/README.md

 # Simple toolchain use tests

+Note: may be outdated, not actively maintained.

 ## arm-f4b-fs

 Freestanding blinky for STM32F4DISCOVERY, with and without LTO.

 Compiler and debugger (QEMU & OpenOCD) test.

 ## arm-static-lib

 Simple static library with and without LTO.

 ## arm-f4b-fs-lib

 Same as above, but including a static library.

 ## arm exe spaces